John Mitchell, Jr., and the Richmond Planet

 "Born in the Wake of Freedom"

 The Civil War and slavery lay just seventeen years behind.
 One of the stormiest periods in the history of the nation was drawing to a close.
 The assassination of Lincoln, the turmoil of reconstruction and the Hayes-Tilden controversy were fresh in the memories of Richmonders of that day.
 Gathering in an upper room of a building located near the corner of Third and Broad streets thirteen former slaves (James H. Hayes, James H. Johnston, E.R.
-Carter, Walter Fitzhugh, Henry Hucles, Albert V. Norrell, Benjamin A. Graves, James E. Merriweather, Edward A. Randolph, William H. Andrews and Reuben T. Hill) pooled their meager resources and started America's oldest Negro newspaper on a career which was destined to play an important part in moulding the opinions of Negroes in this city, state and nation.
+Carter, Walter Fitzhugh, Henry Hucles, Albert V. Norrell, Benjamin A. Graves, James E. Merriweather, Edward A. Randolph, William H. Andrews and Reuben T. Hill) pooled their meager resources and started America's oldest Negro newspaper on a career which was destined to play an important part in molding the opinions of Negroes in this city, state and nation.
 [Richmond Planet, 5/28/1938]

 The first editors of the Planet were Edmund A. Randolph, a Yale graduate and a leading politician of his day, who served as editor- in-chief.
 James E. Merriwether, an outstanding educator and civic leader, and E.R.
 Carter, also prominent in politics, served under Randolph as contributing editors.
 Reuben T. Hill was selected to manage the paper while the other members of the group, mostly employed as public school teachers, made occasional contributions to its columns.
 [Richmond Planet, 5/28/1938]